rxseven/docker-playground/README.md

     └── onigiri-webapp.herokuapp.com.key
 ```

 An **SSL certificate** is a digital certificate that authenticates the identity of your app.
-Once that certificate is installed on your web server, your app has established a secure session with the web server via an HTTPS connections.
+Once that certificate is installed on your web server, your app has established a secure session with the web server via HTTPS connections.

 In later steps, we will add and configure a custom domain name in the local [Hosts file](https://en.wikipedia.org/wiki/Hosts_(file)) and use HTTPS with the self-signed certificate to allow browsers to connect to the app securely.

 > **Self-signed certificates** are free and can be used to encrypt data just as well as CA-signed certificates, but your users will be displayed a warning that says that the certificate is not trusted by their computer or browser.
 For development and testing purposes, you can easily create and sign a certificate yourself with open source tool like [OpenSSL](https://www.openssl.org).

-> **Requiring HTTPS for Facebook Login** – From October 6, 2018, all Facebook apps are required to use HTTPS, even they are running in the local development environment.
+> **Requiring HTTPS for Facebook Login** – From October 6, 2018, all Facebook apps are required to use HTTPS, regardless of what environment they are running on.
 For more information see [Facebook Developer News](https://developers.facebook.com/blog/post/2018/06/08/enforce-https-facebook-login/).

 **3.** Create Docker Compose file in the project’s root directory: